1,000+ Opportunities

 The next capital round will open in late 2026 with a decision in early 2027.
 Learn more about our Capital Grants program by clicking the link below. *Applications must be received in GAR’s application system by 5:00 pm on the deadline date to be eligible for review at the corresponding meeting.

-Based on current listing details, eligibility includes: Nonprofit organizations; specific eligibility criteria listed on the Grants for Nonprofits program page, not the deadlines page.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations; specific eligibility criteria listed on the Grants for Nonprofits program page, not the deadlines page.
+Confirm the full requirements in the official notice before applying.